TheLonelyPug/Pepito-discord/README.md

 | Bot token             | DISCORD_BOT_TOKEN | 937it3ow87i4ery69876wqire                                                     |
 | Bot client ID         | CLIENT_ID         | 332269999912132097                                                            |

 Neither the token and client ID provided here is real and is taken from the [Discord.js OAuth2](https://discord.com/developers/docs/topics/oauth2) page, you will have to provide your own.
+Both API Url and icon Url will be present in the .env file.

 ## License

 This work is licensed under GNU GPLv3